The Long Discourses

 DĀ 12 Three Categories [T 1.59b14]

-This is another mātṛkā sutra that lists three sets of items that ascend from one to ten items each.
-The three categories are things that lead to bad destinies, things that lead to good destinies, and things that lead to Nirvāṇa.
+This sūtra lists three sets of Dharma topics that ascend from one to ten items each.
+The three categories are things that lead to bad destinies, things that lead to good destinies, and things that lead to nirvāṇa.
+It appears to be unique to this version of the Long Discourses.

-DĀ 13 The Great Method of Conditionality (∥ DN 15) [T 1.60a29]
+DĀ 13 The Great Method of Origination (∥ DN 15) [T 1.60a29]

-DĀ 14 Questions Asked by Śakra the Lord of Gods (∥ DN 21) [T 1.62b29]
+DĀ 14 The Questions Asked by Śakra the Lord of Gods (∥ DN 21) [T 1.62b29]

 The lord of the Trāyastriṃśa Heaven decides to pay a visit to the Buddha.
 He sends a gandharva named Pañcaśikha ahead of his host of gods to greet the Buddha and play music as an offering.
 After reminiscing about past memories, Śakra asks the Buddha a series of questions about the path to cessation and resolves to become a once-returner.
-This sutra has the distinction of including a love song sung by a gandharva with a crush on a goddess.
+This sūtra has the distinction of including a love song sung by a gandharva with a crush on a goddess.

 DĀ 15 Anomiya (∥ DN 24) [T 1.66a10]

 At Anomiya (P. Anupiya), the Buddha decides to pay a visit to a wanderer, who tells him about an encounter he had with a former Buddhist monk.
 The Buddha recounts for him a number of stories about that monk, explaining his stubborn unwillingness to trust the Buddha’s instruction.
-The sutra develops from there into a dramatic comedy, culminating in a story of a wanderer who challenges the Buddha to a duel of miracle-working but can’t seem to show up for the event.
+The sūtra develops from there into a dramatic comedy, culminating in a story of a wanderer who challenges the Buddha to a duel of miracle-working but who can’t seem to show up for the event.
 At the end, the Buddha addresses a series of wrong views held by non-Buddhists about the origin of the world and sentient beings.

-DĀ 16 Sujata (∥ DN 31) [T 1.70a20]
+DĀ 16 Sujāta (∥ DN 31) [T 1.70a20]

-While heading into Rājagṛha to solicit alms, the Buddha encounters a man named Sujata performing a ritual of bowing to six different directions.
+While heading into Rājagṛha to solicit alms, the Buddha encounters a man named Sujāta performing a ritual of bowing to six different directions.
 He stops and asks him why he’s doing this, and the man explains that his father had asked him to do it from his deathbed.
-The Buddha proceeds to give him a teaching that uses the six directions to represent various relationships that a householder has in life, which amounts to a detailed outline of ethics for a lay person centered on reciprocal relationships.
+The Buddha proceeds to give him a teaching that uses the six directions to represent various relationships that a householder has in life.
+This amounts to a detailed outline of ethics for a lay person that’s centered on reciprocal relationships.

 DĀ 17 Purification (∥ DN 29) [T 1.72c13]

 While staying at a town near Kapilavastu, a novice monk brings news to the Buddha about the death of the founder of the Jain ascetics and the schism among his disciples.
-The Buddha gives the monk a discourse on the conditions that lead to the success and failure of religious teachings and the difficulties disciples have after founders pass away.
+The Buddha gives the monk a discourse on the conditions that lead to the success and failure of religious teachings and the difficulties disciples have after a founder passes away.
 This leads to a general criticism of the unreasonable beliefs of other ascetic traditions and a summary of how such pitfalls are avoided by the Buddha’s teaching.

 DĀ 18 Personal Gladness (∥ DN 28) [T 1.76b24]